delitamakanda/socialite/app/pages/api.md

 date: 2017-07-11
 tags: [dev, api, doc]

-For future projects i prepare some api endpoint for Socialite app.
+For future projects I prepared some api endpoints for Socialite app.

 Please feel free to contact us for more documentation.